JDSalisbury/hexo_tas/source/_posts/how_to_play.md

 date: 2020-12-14 07:40:12
 ---
 ___
-Players Take Turns Moving around the board Fighting Enemy Units And/or Sacraficing life to Offering Fountains The winner is the last player with Units Left on the Board or The player to Sacrafice 4 HP into all 4 Offering Fountains.
+Players take turns moving around the board fighting Enemy Units and/or sacraficing life to Offering Fountains.
+The winner is the last player with Units left on the board or the player to sacrafice 4 HP into all 4 Offering Fountains.

 ![Offering Point](./how_to_play/Offering-Fountain.jpg)